NimishMishra/networking/notes/general_ideas.md

 - A special utility to set the permissions mask for the file.

 - `(umask 110; touch file)` will create a file `file` and give permissions `rw_` to each entity.
 So `110` got masked with permissions `111` and became the same permissions for all entities: root, user, and group.

+## TXT resource record (Easy Phish challenge, HTB)

+- provide the ability to associate arbitrary text with a host or other name

+## SPF TXT record (Easy Phish challenge, HTB)

+- Can be seen directly on `https://mxtoolbox.com/`

+- SPF or sender policy framework is an email authentication technique protecting against email spoofing attacks

+- Setting up an SPF record helps to prevent malicious persons from using your domain to send unauthorized (malicious) emails

+- SPF record lists all authorized hostnames / IP addresses that are permitted to send email on behalf of your domain.

+- `v=spf1` is the version number: sender policy framework version 1.

+- `all` comes in many flavours:

+	-- `-all` : servers that aren't listed in the SPF record are not authorized to send email -- `~all` :  If the email is received from a server that isn't listed, the email will be marked as a soft fail (emails will be accepted but marked).
+	-- `+all` : any server to send email from your domain.
+	-- `?all` :

+- Presence of `a` and `mx` in SPF mean that all the A records and all the A records for the MX records are tested.
+If the client IP is found, the mechanism matches.

+- "v=spf1 mx -all" authorizes any IP that is also a MX for the sending domain.

+## DMARC (Easy Phish Challenge, HTB)

+- Can be seen directly on `https://mxtoolbox.com/`

+- `Domain Message Authentication Reporting and Conformance` involves reporting back regarding failed messages

+- The basic idea is if the email received fails the DMARC test, then there shall be a report somewhere.
+That is exactly what querying the DMARC records can tell someone.

+- `v=DMARC1` is the DMARC version

+- `v=DMARC1;p=none;` separated by semicolon, p defines the policy to undertake failed emails.
+Here, `p=none` could be `quarantine` or `reject`.